koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 First, we remove the child variable from the parentInstance variable that is a parent of list items.
 Second, we insert the child variable before the beforeChild variable.

-This is an example that I've implemented the operations as JavaScript. when implmenting a custom renderer, writing imperative operations is your job.
+when implmenting a custom renderer, writing imperative operations is your job.
 -->